 (Optional) If available, obtain and read the implementing procedure for the area of inspection used by the licensee at your assigned facility.

-Discuss with your supervisor or a qualified Fuel Facility inspector questions concerning the license application, previous inspections,, Information Notices, and ISA methodology.
+Discuss with your supervisor or a qualified Fuel Facility inspector; questions concerning the license application/other licensing basis documents, previous inspections, event notifications (EN), Information Notices, and ISA methodology.
+Work with your supervisor to determine how far back in time to go when reviewing these documents.

 Familiarize yourself with the Master Inspection Plan (MIP) and schedule.